 How to Record Accrued Income?

 Similar to accrued expense, accrued income is recorded in the period during which it is recognized, even though cash has not been exchanged.
 We offer an example below to demonstrate this.
-Please note that all examples are done using Excel – if you are unfamiliar with the application, be sure to check out our free Excel crash course.

 To handle this situation, CFI will record this “accrued income” as a credit to income.
 To balance the transaction, a debit in the same amount will be made to an “accounts receivable” account, which is a balance sheet account.